denten-books/plain-text/1-metaphor.md

 "direct" communication would therefore still be mediated.
 Can literature survive non representation.
 I want to imagine.

+Not no mediation, but the Suspension of disbelief.
+With direct brain communication

 <!-- notes -->
 <!-- notes -->
 <!-- notes -->